 Vox got it wrong.
 Denney did what a lot of engineers did: followed the tube manufacturers suggestions.
 That should have worked! (and perhaps it was for microphones and phonographs).
 Of course, there are plenty of functioning EF86 based Vox amps out there, so their circuit does work.
 To understand why I say Vox got it wrong, I recommend reading (again) Valve Wizard's assessment of the values.

 The EF86 requires 200mA filament capacity from Power Transformer (PT).
 If you know the specs for the transformer, this is an easy task.
 If you don't know the specs, you'll have to gamble.
 The B+ circuit needs to be able to handle the extra high voltage amperage draw as well.
 This is usually very small on a pre-amp tube (<2ma), but t must be considered.

-See Wizard's page and find the Load represented as Rl.
-This is the load.
-The fuzzy chart below, Operating Characteristics, suggests a load of 300kΩ (it is the "right Rg1", called the "grid resistor next stage").
+The output in this fuzzy chart below, Operating Characteristics, suggests a load of 330kΩ (it is the "right Rg1", called the "grid resistor next stage").
 IMHO, this should be much higher, maybe 1MΩ to 2MΩ.

 I had this page up for five years.
 I got a lot of email about it, but I don't think anyone ever tried it.
 For this reason, I dismantled all the DIY how to stuff.
 Instead of a How-to page, consider this a nudge page, and a pointer to Wizard's EF86 work.

 I get a lot of emails from people that want to add an EF86 stage to a old AC30CC1/CC2.
 These are printed circuit boards, and the adaptation is not for the faint of heart.
 How you install it is certainly going to be your challenge.
 You'll also need to decide if the power transformer has the extra capacity (see above), although it seems likely.